 Searching the NASA Technical Reports Server (NTRS):

-A 'first search' of the NASA Technical Reports Server, which provides a quick and comprehensive search engine for NASA documents, may provide free full text of the requested report in a downloadable format.
-If the search does not produce the document or if a fee will be applied the document may be available in fiche format at SEL.
+A 'first search' of the NASA Technical Reports Server, which provides a quick and comprehensive search engine for unclassified NASA documents, may provide free full text of the requested report in a downloadable format.
+If the search does not produce the report or if a fee will be applied the document may be available in fiche format at SEL.
 NTRS is listed in Databases.